shahanakattil/MS-900-Lab-Content/Module-2-Microsoft-Teams-for-Collaboration.md

    - Select the date and time as per the requirements.

    - If it's a recurring meeting, open the dropdown menu next to **Does not repeat** (just below the date).
-Choose how often you want it to occur from the default options, or select Custom to create your own cadence.
+Choose how often you want it to occur from the default options or select Custom to create your own cadence.

    - If you want to have your meeting in a channel, select the appropriate channel.
 If you’d rather not, skip it.
 When you have a meeting in a channel, everyone in the team will be able to see it and join in on that channel.